Rio Diaz: Biography

 After separating from Alejandro, Díaz returned to the Philippines and resumed her career in entertainment.
-She co-hosted Eat Bulaga in 1991 and stayed for a couple of years before meeting Charlie Cojuangco on a blind date in 1993 and marrying him the following year.
+She co-hosted Eat Bulaga! in 1991 and stayed for a couple of years before meeting Charlie Cojuangco on a blind date in 1993 and marrying him the following year.
 For the greater part of the 1990s, Díaz worked for television and starred in several films.
 They had 2 children, Jaime Diaz Cojuangco and Claudia Diaz Cojuangco.

 Politics

 Diaz, similar to her first husband Hajji Alejandro, was a supporter of former President Ferdinand Marcos, even after his deposition in the People Power Revolution.

-She was elected vice-mayor of Pontevedra, Negros Occidental in the 1998 elections, while her husband won a seat in Congress.
+She was elected vice-mayor of Pontevedra, Negros Occidental, in the 1998 elections, while her husband won a seat in Congress.
 Díaz later became president of the vice-mayors' league of Negros Occidental.
+Diaz opted not to seek re-election in 2004 due to her illness, and was succeeded by her ally councilor Edgar Tomas.

 Illness and death

 During a routine checkup in December 1998, her American doctors informed her of a small growth in her left abdomen.
 After a six-hour surgery, they found a malignant tumour in its fourth stage, and Díaz was given three months to live.
 She underwent another operation, and received chemotherapy for three months.

 In 1999, Stanford oncologist Dr George Fisher, declared she had been cured.
 When the cancer cells returned in May 2000, Rio travelled back to Stanford for an eight-hour surgical procedure and another round of chemotherapy sessions.
 Díaz stopped the sessions in 2002, citing her body's inability to cope further, but her physicians later that year said she had no recourse but to continue treatment.

-Six years after the original diagnosis, Díaz died on 4 October 2004 at Seton Medical Center in Daly City, California, at the age of 45.
+Six years after the original diagnosis, Díaz died on October 4, 2004, at Seton Medical Center in Daly City, California, at the age of 45.
+Her remains were cremated and inurned at the Cojuangcos' Hacienda Balvina in Pontevedra, Negros Occidental.
+These were later moved to the columbarium of Mount Carmel Shrine in Quezon City.